maheshkv40/Data_Structures_and_Algorithms/README.md

-This repository contains C++ code for the Data Structures and algorithms
+This repository contains C++ code for the below Data Structures and algorithms

 Data Structures and Algorithms
 1. Arrays